-Every tire on every car, truck and bus you see on the road will have to be replaced one day.
+Every tire on every car, truck, bus — and even bike — you see on the road will have to be replaced one day.
 It’s a fact.
 Thankfully, those hefty rings of rubber make some great crafting materials when it’s time to upgrade tires for safety reasons.

 Considering you often have to pay a fee to recycle tires, too, wouldn’t it be great if you could repurpose them on your own?
 You can, with these unique and innovative ideas perfect for any skill level or crafting ability.

-- The heaviness and sturdiness of tires, even when stacked, makes them a great material for end tables.
-Put a few on top of each other, add a glass table top, and you’ve got a piece of decor sure to bring on some comments from friends and family.
+The heaviness and sturdiness of tires, even when stacked, makes them a great material for end tables.
+Put a few on top of each other, add a top of glass, wood, or even granite, and you’ve got a piece of furniture that’s sure to bring on some comments from friends and family.

 Before the days of designer play sets, kids used to have fun on old-fashioned tire swings.
 There’s still nothing wrong with tire swings today and, in fact, tires can be used for all sorts of repurposed playground equipment.
-A climbing tower of tires can be built at home for a vertical challenge.
+For a different kind of vertical challenge, build a climbing tower of tires.

-- For more leisurely play, a tire can be filled with sand for a self-contained sandbox.
+For more leisurely play, fill a tire with sand for a self-contained sandbox for the kids.

-- Tires also make excellent raised gardening beds, too.
-Simply lay a tire down flat in the yard or garden, fill with potting soil and add plants.
+Tires also make excellent raised garden beds, too.
+Simply set down the tire flat in the yard or garden, fill with potting soil, and add plants.
 Stack several up on top of each other for easier-to-reach raised gardens, or for plants with deep root systems.

-- Yet another way to use tires in the garden is to create works of art for personalized “sculptures.”
-Using some paint, and maybe a saw, tires can be transformed into dragons, caterpillars, ladybugs, snowmen and even Minions.
+Yet another way to use tires in the garden is to create works of art for personalized “sculptures.”
+Using some paint, and maybe a saw, tires can be transformed into dragons, caterpillars, frogs, ladybugs, and snowmen, as well as intricate sculptures.